Golden Age of Flanders

 The Golden Age of Flanders, or Flemish Golden Age, is a term that has been used to describe the flourishing of cultural and economic activities of the Low Countries around the 16th century.
-The term Flanders in the 1500s referred to the entire Habsburg Netherlands within the Burgundian Circle of the Holy Roman Empire and inclusive of modern-day Belgium, the Netherlands, and Luxembourg.
+The term Flanders in the 16th century referred to the entire Habsburg Netherlands within the Burgundian Circle of the Holy Roman Empire.
+It was inclusive of modern-day Belgium, the Netherlands, and Luxembourg.
 Its political capital was Brussels, while the financial-economic centre was Antwerp.
 Other major artistic and cultural centres of the period included Bruges, Ghent, Mechelen and Leuven.
 It is also grouped with the Dutch Golden Age, a more common term used primarily in reference to the Dutch Republic, and typically dated from 1588 to 1672, within a "Flemish and Dutch golden age" covering the period from the late 15th to the 17th century.